Department of Family & Consumer Sciences

 - Kappa Omicron Nu Honor Society for Family and Consumer Sciences (Kappa Alpha Phi Chapter)

-Programs in the Department of Family and Consumer Sciences do not require a minor; courses required by the accredited programs essentially constitute a minor for those programs.
+The majority of degree programs in the Department of Family and Consumer Sciences do not require a minor; courses required by the accredited programs essentially constitute a minor for those programs.
 However, a minor may be elected for any program, in keeping with student career goals.
 Students graduating with a degree in the DPD program (Food Science and Nutrition) have minored in Chemistry, Mass Communication, Psychology, and other areas.
-Students majoring in Fashion Merchandising, Food Service Management, and General Family and Consumer Sciences (without teacher certification) commonly minor in General Business Administration, Marketing, or Management.
+Students majoring in Fashion Merchandising are required to have a minor, and a minor in General Business Administration is strongly advised.
+Food Service Management, and General Family and Consumer Sciences (without teacher certification) commonly minor in General Business Administration, Marketing, or Management.
 Interior Design majors often minor in Construction Management or General Business Administration.
 Students who are pursuing the BS in Family and Consumer Sciences with the Teacher Certification Option must take all courses required by the College of Education for certification and may also pursue a minor area of study.

-For the following program areas, employment opportunities include but are not limited to:
+For the following program areas, employment opportunities include, but are not limited to, the following career options: